-they in cities, settled merchants turned time into commodity, introducing mechanical clocks in the mid-1300s: "No longer rang the clocks the hour for prayer. but now measured the working hour."
-Jenks notes that Werksglocke, the "factory clock." was resented by weavers so much that labor unrest erupted in areas where a textile industry was forming.
+As they settled in cities, the merchants turned time into a commodity, introducing mechanical clocks in the mid-1300s: "No longer rang the clocks the hour for prayer, but now measured the working hour."
+Jenks notes that the Werksglocke, the "factory clock," was resented by weavers so much that labor unrest erupted in areas where a textile industry was forming.

 Yes, even the medieval had its industrialization (though rather small compared to the big one in the 19th century).
 Woolen cloth was widely manufactured, especially after the spinning wheel had been invented in the second half of the 13th century.
-Jenks writes that advanced labor division led to many job types in the fabric industries: weaver, walker, carder, shearer, dyer, spinner etc. When regional manufacturing centers formed. the industries independently developed from feudal land divisions.
-In Cologne, famous for its Kölner Tuch, some 20.000 wool cloths were manufactured annually by the mid-1300s.
+Jenks writes that advanced labor division led to many job types in the fabric industries: weaver, walker, carder, shearer, dyer, spinner etc. When regional manufacturing centers formed, the industries developed independently from feudal land divisions.
+In Cologne, famous for its Kölner Tuch, some 20,000 wool cloths were manufactured annually by the mid-1300s.